javo8a/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 *   **3scale API Management**: For API gateway functionality, including access control, rate limiting, and analytics.
 *   **Model Serving (LLMaaS)**: Infrastructure for hosting and serving machine learning models, including a pre-deployed Llama 3.2 1B Instruct model.

+## Storage Requirements

+**3scale** supports various storage backends including S3.
+For the specific requirement of RWX persistent volumes, options include Network File System (NFS) or **OpenShift Data Foundation (ODF)**.

+This example is configured to use **OpenShift Data Foundation (ODF)** as the default provider for the `RWX` storage class.

+If **ODF** is not available, the example allows the user to provide a pre-configured storage class on the cluster capable of provisioning `RWX` volumes.
+To use a preconfigured storage class, please provide the storage class name in the `threeScale.storageClassName` parameter in the [bootstrap chart](examples/models-as-a-service-3scale/helm-charts/maas-bootstrap/values.yaml) before proceeding.

+If you decide to use S3-compatible storage, this example can deploy a simple **MinIO** instance to be used with **3scale**.
+To enable the **MinIO** deployment, set the parameter `threeScale.storageClassName` to blank (`""`).

 ## Prerequisites

 Before you begin, ensure you have the following:

 *   An OpenShift cluster with cluster-admin privileges.
-*   **OpenShift Data Foundation (ODF)** installed and configured to provide ReadWriteMany (RWX) storage.
+*   An OpenShift storage class capable of creating `ReadWriteMany` volumes.
 *   The OpenShift GitOps operator installed.
 *   The following command-line tools installed locally:
     *   `oc`
     *   `git`
     *   `jq`
     *   `yq`
-    *   `podman`

-Note: A quick way to get most of this configured via gitops is to use the [ai-accelerator](https://github.com/redhat-ai-services/ai-accelerator) github project.
-The Openshift Gitops operator and RHOAI and related operators are configured for you out of the box.
-However, ODF operator along with a suitable storage system must be applied to the cluster prior to running the ai-accelerator project bootstrapping or you can tweak the ai-accelerator kustomize files or the ai-accelerator bootstrap script so that ODF/StorageSystem gets deployed prior to other MaaS components binding to persistent volumes.
+**Note**: A quick way to get most of this configured via GitOps is to use the [Red Hat AI Accelerator](https://github.com/redhat-ai-services/ai-accelerator) GitHub project.
+Using the accelerator project, the OpenShift GitOps operator and RHOAI and related operators are configured for you out of the box.
+However, the ODF operator along with a suitable storage system must be applied to the cluster prior to running the AI Accelerator project bootstrapping.
+Alternatively, you can tweak the AI Accelerator kustomize files or the AI Accelerator bootstrap script so that ODF/StorageSystem gets deployed before other MaaS components attempt to bind to persistent volumes.

 ## Deployment

+Create a clone of the repository.

 To deploy this example, clone this repository and run the bootstrap script from the root directory: